jorgebucaran/hyperapp/docs/architecture/actions.md

 An **action** is a message used within your app that signals the valid way to change [state](state.md).
 It is implemented by a deterministic function that produces no side-effects which describes a transition between the current state and the next state and in so doing may optionally list out [effects](#effects) to be run as well.

-Actions are dispatched by either DOM events in your app, [runners](#runners), or [subscribers](subscriptions.md#subscribers).
+Actions are dispatched by either DOM events in your app, [effecters](#effecters), or [subscribers](subscriptions.md#subscribers).
 When dispatched, actions always implicitly receive the current state as their first argument.

 ---